Program pathway tracks:

 GRE is not required

-*Additionally, highly qualified applicants without a bachelor’s degree who have at least 90 college credit hours plus all completed prerequisite coursework may be considered for accelerated admission to the MSOT program.
-Factors that would be considered for such students would include strong GPA (at least 3.4), a prior OTA degree and/or relevant work experience.
+*Additionally, highly qualified applicants without a bachelor’s degree who have at least 90 college credit hours may be considered for accelerated admission to the MSOT program.
+The 90 credit hours must include all prerequisite coursework including 9 credit hours of upper division courses (300-400 level).
+Factors that would be considered for such students would include strong GPA (at least 3.4), a prior OTA degree and/or other relevant work experience.
+Such students would graduate with only the M.S.O.T. degree.

 The 9 courses below must be completed before starting the MSOT program.
-You may apply while still in progress.
-Applicants who have completed all prerequisite courses are considered to be more competitive.
+You may apply while still in progress, however please note that applicants who have completed all prerequisite courses are considered to be more competitive.

 1. PY 101 – Intro to Psychology